pascallaliberte/sharpen.page/_posts/2019-10-25-minimum-to-get-struggle-based-landing-page.md

 ---
 layout: post
 title: What's the Minimum to Make My Landing Page Communicate I Understand the Struggle?
+description: "You've got a benefits and features page.
+It communicates the product's proposition: what it offers, how much it costs.
+To cover all angles, it lists…"
 categories: jtbd copywriting
 tags: consulting struggle-first
 author: Pascal Laliberté